 By Luke Lancaster

 First, there is the priest who offers the sacrifice.
-Second, there is the victim who is offered.
-And third, there is an altar on which the sacrifice is offered on.
+Second, there is the victim that is offered.
+Third, there is an altar on which the sacrifice is offered on.
 Jesus accomplished all three categories by being both priest and victim (Heb.
 7:27), offering Himself on the altar of the cross.

-Now, this happened a long time ago, however, Jesus is an eternal being.
+This happened a long time ago, however, Jesus is an eternal being.
 He is God incarnate.
 For Him to act as a priest would mean that this event would be heavenly (Heb.
 9:24).
 Christ's sacrifice did not begin and end in 30 AD, 2000 years ago.
 Rather, it was an eternal sacrifice.
-He is a priest - not just on Calvary - but forever, ministering at His altar within Heaven (Heb.
+Jesus is a priest - not just on Calvary - but forever, ministering at His altar within Heaven (Heb.
 8:1-2).
 This is going on continually, for Christ's heavenly sacrificial liturgy is described as "sacrifices" (plural) in Hebrews 9:23.